 2. How to Customize Brushes in Procreate

-Tap on your desired Brush to open the Advanced Brush Settings.
+Tap on your desired Brush to open the Brush Settings.
 This is where we'll make our customizations.
-There are seven categories with different settings we can adjust.
+There are ten categories with different settings we can adjust.

-Let's start with the Stroke Settings, the first option on the left-hand side.
+Let's start with the Stroke Path, the first option on the left-hand side.
 These sliders adjust the following attributes related to your brush: